richClubb/adventofcode/2023/day05/Languages.md

 ~~I don't like rust's import system.
 It's really clunky and very frustrating.~~ I take that back, it was a skill issue.

+OH MY GOD the performance implications of using the release optimisations in rust!
+I turned up the optimisations to the max and turned off the integer overflow checking and it sped up the program by at least 10x.

 ## Zig

 I don't like zig very much.
-I dislike the build system as it's a bit difficult to fathom.
-The syntax isn't bad and I like the use of the test code inside the module.
+I dislike the build system as it's a bit difficult to fathom, and you have to define what modules are visible to other modules explicitly.
+I can see why this decision was chosen but  The syntax isn't bad and I like the use of the test code inside the module.

+The low-level ness of the language seems to go overboard, I need to look up the purpose of the 'allocator' for things, it just seems to create a level of unnecessary control

+I knew that I was stepping into a hornets nest by looking at a pre 1.0 release but the flux in the API is pretty frustrating.